offsoc/onionplan/slides/2022.Q4/usability.md

 ## Phase 2

-Objective: _increase the censorship resistance_ of accessing URLs like `https://torproject.org` directly using Onion Services and HTTPs!
+**Objective**: _increase the censorship resistance_ of accessing URLs like `https://torproject.org` directly using Onion Services and HTTPS!

 That means: